MeeFoundation/agentpresentation-landing/src/pages/about.md

 1. The server sends to the client a list of one or more `provider-types` that it supports
 2. In response, the client sends a list of zero or more `provider-types` matching the those sent by the server that it (the client) supports.

-Note: the person may configure their client to return different responses (in #2 above) to different servers.
+Note: the person may choose to configure their client such that it returns different responses (in #2 above) to different servers.

 The *announcement* flow is as follows: